YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/caspt2.rst

-In some cases, where one can expect strong interaction between different CASSCF wave functions, it is advisable to use the Multi-State (MS) CASPT2 method :cite:`Finley:98b` or the new Extended Multi-State (XMS) method :cite:`Granovsky2011,Shiozaki2011`.
+In some cases, where one can expect strong interaction between different CASSCF wave functions, it is advisable to use the Multi-State (MS) CASPT2 method :cite:`Finley:98b`.
 A second order effective Hamiltonian is constructed for a number of CASSCF wave functions obtained in a state-average calculation.
 This introduces interaction matrix elements at second order between the different CASSCF states.
 The effective Hamiltonian is diagonalized to obtain the final